martindiphoorn/NextNote/1_setup_workspace.md

 And your browse should be able to reach the frontend at http://localhost:8080/ All these things are configured in the docker-compose file.

 That's it.
-We have a working backend in Spring boot and a frontend in Angular 6.
+We have a working backend in Spring boot and a frontend in Angular.
 We also have an MariaDB database called notes.

 Just a few commands for docker-compose